prisms-center/prismspf-manual/user_manual/running_apps/running_apps.md

 - grainGrowth_dream3D: An implementation of coupled Allen-Cahn equations simulating grain growth in two dimensions with an initial microstructure imported from Dream3D.
 (2D)
 - precipiateEvolution: An implementation of the coupled Cahn-Hilliard/Allen-Cahn/Linear Elasticity equations often used in phase field simulation of precipitate evolution.
 (2D)
 - precipiateEvolution_pfunction: Like precipitateEvolution, but loads inputs using PRISMS IntegrationTools.
 (2D)
 - MgNd_precipitate_single_Bppp: Similar to precipiateEvolution, but uses the KKS model rather than the WBM model for the free energy functional.
-The parameters are set for $\beta$''' precipitates in an Mg-Nd alloy from [this publication](https://www.sciencedirect.com/science/article/pii/S1359645417305281) (3D)
+The parameters are set for \f$\beta\f$''' precipitates in an Mg-Nd alloy from [this publication](https://www.sciencedirect.com/science/article/pii/S1359645417305281).
+(3D)
 - nucleationModel: KKS precipitation model that makes use of the PRISMS-PF explicit nucleation capabilities.
 (2D)
 - nucleationModel_preferential: Like nucleationModel, but with a zone with an increased nucleation rate to simulate a grain boundary.
 (2D)